-Bella Araujo Showscases Major Cleavage And Curvy Booty In Open Crop Top And Skintight Miniskirt
+Bella Araujo Showcases Major Cleavage And Curvy Booty In Open Crop Top And Skintight Miniskirt

-Brazilian stunner Bella Araujo left thousands of Instagram users drooling on Monday, December 21, after she uploaded some sexy new images of herself in a revealing ensemble.
+Brazilian stunner Bella Araujo stunned thousands of Instagram users on Monday, December 21, after she uploaded some sexy new images of herself in a revealing ensemble.

 The 29-year-old social media influencer captured herself inside of a large walk-in closet for the three-image slideshow, as racks of clothing were visible behind her.
 She stood centered in the frame, striking some eye-catching poses as she snapped the images with her Apple iPhone.